Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Further Analysis of ClearNight

-\textbf{Multi-Degradation.} We have provided more visual results of our model on Rain Scene and Snow Scene in AllWeatherNight, as shown in Figure~\ref{multi-result}.
+\textbf{Multi-Degradation.} We have provided more visual results of our model on Rain Scene and Snow Scene in AllWeatherNight, as shown in Fig.~\ref{multi-result}.
 The Rain and Snow Scene testing subsets contain degraded images with complex multi-weather degradations, effectively simulating real-world nighttime scenes.
 The visual results demonstrate that ClearNight excels in removing the influence of adverse weather while restoring rich background details.
-Especially when the background is similar to the degradation caused by the entanglement of adverse weather and flares, ClearNight accurately distinguishes these factors, producing high-quality images.
+Especially when the background is similar to the adverse weather degradation, ClearNight accurately distinguishes these factors, producing high-quality images.

-\textbf{Single-Degradation.} Although multiple adverse weather conditions frequently occur in an intertwined manner, the restoration of simple weather nighttime scenes should not be ignored.
-We also evaluate the generalization capability of ClearNight on single-degradation conditions.
-As shown in Figure~\ref{single_result}, we can see that our method is equally effective in single-degradation scenarios.
+\textbf{Single-Degradation.} Although multiple adverse weather conditions frequently occur in an intertwined manner, the challenge of restoring scenes under simple degradations remains a crucial and non-trivial aspect of our work.
+Thus, we evaluate the generalization capability of ClearNight on single-degradation conditions.
+As shown in Fig.~\ref{single_result}, we can see that our method is equally effective in single-degradation scenarios.

 \textbf{Real-World.} Nighttime real-world degraded images often contain complex weather interferences and diverse flares.
-As shown in Figure~\ref{real_result2}, we provide more comparison result of real-world scenes, \eg, haze ($1^\textit{st}$ and $2^\textit{nd}$ rows), rain ($3^\textit{rd}$ and $4^\textit{th}$ rows), raindrop ($5^\textit{th}$ and $6^\textit{th}$ rows), snow ($7^\textit{th}$ and $8^\textit{th}$ rows).
+As shown in Fig.~\ref{real_result2}, we provide more comparison result of real-world scenes, \textit{e.g.}, haze ($1^\mathrm{st}$ and $2^\mathrm{nd}$ rows), rain ($3^\mathrm{rd}$ and $4^\mathrm{th}$ rows), raindrop ($5^\mathrm{th}$ and $6^\mathrm{th}$ rows), snow ($7^\mathrm{th}$ and $8^\mathrm{th}$ rows).
 The rain and snow scenes often exhibit subtle haze effects, as evidenced by real-world nighttime images, consistent with multi-degradation scenarios in our dataset.
-The restored results show that ClearNight effectively removes the interference of multiple adverse weather conditions while recovering natural nighttime lighting.
-Compared to existing adverse weather image restoration approaches, our method is superior in reconstructing scene content and lighting conditions. {
+The restored results show that ClearNight effectively removes the interference of multiple weather conditions while recovering natural nighttime lighting.
+Compared to existing adverse weather image restoration approaches, our method is superior in reconstructing scene content and natural lighting conditions.